ThrottlingTroll/ThrottlingTroll/README.md

      <img src="https://github.com/ThrottlingTroll/ThrottlingTroll/assets/5447190/e18abb9c-d1dd-4b64-a007-220605ed03e9" height="300px"/>

   In other words, with SlidingWindow your service gets a *smoother request rate*.

+* [**LeakyBucket**]([https://github.com/ThrottlingTroll/ThrottlingTroll/wiki/410.-Rate-Limiting-Algorithms#-circuitbreaker](https://github.com/ThrottlingTroll/ThrottlingTroll/wiki/410.-Rate-Limiting-Algorithms#-leakybucket)).
+No more than **PermitLimit** failures are allowed in **IntervalInSeconds**, and the allowed requests get evenly distributed across the given time frame (a delay is added according to the request's position in the "queue").
+Eliminates spikes whatsoever.

+    [video is coming]

 * [**Semaphore**](https://github.com/ThrottlingTroll/ThrottlingTroll/wiki/410.-Rate-Limiting-Algorithms#-semaphore) aka Concurrency Limiter.
 No more than **PermitLimit** requests are allowed to be executed **concurrently**.
 Here is an illustration for the case of no more than 3 concurrent requests:

      <img src="https://github.com/ThrottlingTroll/ThrottlingTroll/assets/5447190/0beeac73-5d35-482a-a790-a3fe9ea6e38b" height="300px"/>